-NOTE 1: The simplified LCD screens will show device load alarms only when no banks are present OR bank load alarms only when banks are present.
+NOTE 1: The simplified LCD pages will show device load alarms only when no banks are present OR bank load alarms only when banks are present.
 Phase and Outlet alarms and warnings will NOT be displayed.

-NOTE 2: For simplicity, both warning and critical temperature threshold violations will display as "High Temp."
-Similarly, both warning and critical humidity threshold violations will display as "Low Humidity."
-The icon on the upper left corner of the display interface is the indicator of either a warning or critical event.
-You must have installed an optional APC Electric Temperature/Humidity Sensor (AP9935TH) to your rack PDU in order to use the Humidity-related status screens.
+NOTE 2: For simplicity, both warning and critical temperature threshold violations will display as "High Temp".
+Similarly both warning and critical humidity threshold violations will display as "Low Humidity".
+The icon in the upper left corner of the display interface is the indicator of either a warning or critical event.
+You must have installed an optional APC by Schneider Electric Temperature/Humidity Sensor (AP9335TH) to your Rack PDU in order to use the Humidity related status screens.